SELab-2/Dwengo-5/doc/api_doc.md

 ### `POST` /authentication/login?usertype={teacher|student}

 **Explanation:**
 Logging in.
-The user can then identify himself using the returned JWT.
+The user can then identify themselves using the returned JWT.

 **URL parameters:**